Diana was a member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

 Ideally, echiveria would prefer south-facing, sandy, slightly acidic soil with good drainage.
 They are drought tolerant and, indeed, subject to rotting if standing in wet soil.
 Because their roots are very short, they can grow in small pots or even between paving stones.
 Some of mine are flourishing on the top of a wooden dustbin container lined with earth.

 As you can see from the picture above, they come in various colours.

 Phormium is an easy-care architectural plant with varieties ranging from green to dark red and some have variegated striped leaves.
 My favourite is the dark-leafed one which I have in my garden.
 It grows to about 3–4 feet (90–120 centimetres) high and wide.

-It is a perennial plant which grows best in well-drained soil in full sun or partial shade.
+It is a perennial plant that grows best in well-drained soil in full sun or partial shade.
 It will tolerate full shade and poor soil and is drought tolerant.
 It also grows well as a container plant.

 Phormium can be divided in spring, spacing individual plants 36–48 inches (90–120 centimetres) apart.

 Cordyline has bronze leaves and grows about 10–30 feet (3–10 metres) high.
 It needs full sun or light shade and will also grow indoors.
-It is normally frost resistant if grown in a sheltered position, and it needs fertile soil that is well-drained.
+It is normally frost-resistant if grown in a sheltered position, and it needs fertile soil that is well-drained.
 It doesn't need a lot of care.

-Older plants are more frost resistant than young ones.
+Older plants are more frost-resistant than young ones.
 In severe cold, to protect container-grown plants, they should be moved to a sheltered location in a greenhouse—or alternatively set against a wall where they should be wrapped in fleece and the root area should be covered with mulch.